BriseidaSanchez/sentiment_analysis_roberta/README.md

 ## Method summary

-1. Download and verify the source dataset.
+1. Download and verify the source dataset
-2. Draw a deterministic 100,000-row sample.
+2. Draw a deterministic 100,000-row sample
-3. Detect language with FastText and selectively translate comments to English.
+3. Detect language with FastText and selectively translate comments to English
-4. Normalize URLs, mentions, hashtags, whitespace, and emojis.
+4. Normalize URLs, mentions, hashtags, whitespace, and emojis
-5. Fine-tune Twitter-RoBERTa for three epochs, freezing its embeddings and first four encoder layers.
+5. Fine-tune Twitter-RoBERTa for three epochs, freezing its embeddings and first four encoder layers
-6. Evaluate on a stratified 20% test split.
+6. Evaluate on a stratified 20% test split

 ## Limitations

-- The labels combine automated sentiment labeling and manual validation.
+- The labels combine automated sentiment labeling and manual validation
-- The source dataset includes augmented and repeated comments.
+- The source dataset includes augmented and repeated comments
-- The experiment uses a random row-level split, not a group split by video.
+- The experiment uses a random row-level split, not a group split by video
-- Translation quality was not manually evaluated.
+- Translation quality was not manually evaluated
-- There is no separate validation split because this repository preserves the original experiment design.
+- There is no separate validation split because this repository preserves the original experiment design
-- The result should be treated as a portfolio experiment, not a production benchmark.
+- The result should be treated as a portfolio experiment, not a production benchmark